 Anytime I had a breakout, I assumed that it was the environment, the new skincare product I had just started using, or stress (which would make me eat more sweets).

 It wasn't until I got truly tired of my face looking like the first moon landing that I decided to do something to change it.

 After some pretty hard work and dedication, I’ve found the answer and I’ve got the tips you need to get you through the sugar storm.
 Beware that this will be a bittersweet pill to swallow (see what I did there?), but it will be worth the clear complexion in the end.

 What Sugar Does to Your Skin

 The first thing you need to understand is the glycemic index or GI.
-This is a scale that shows the rate that foods increase your blood glucose levels.
+This is a scale that shows the rate at which foods increase your blood glucose levels.
 The higher the rate, the higher it is on the scale.